 Prorostrum (head, rostrum) - the part of the rostrum from the anterior end of the mesosrostrum (broadening above the antennal insertion) to the apex of the rostrum (Wanat, 2001).
 Purely a descriptive term lacking any mophological significance.

-Prostegium (male genitalia) – sclerite in ventral layer of parameroid plate to which the arms between the tegminal apodeme and the parameroid lobes attach.
-Present on ‘orthocerous’ weevils and forming part of tegminal ring in more derived groups.
+Prostegium (male genitalia) – sclerite in ventral layer of parameroid plate to which the arms between the tegmenal apodeme and the parameroid lobes attach.
+Present on ‘orthocerous’ weevils and forming part of tegmenal ring in more derived groups.
 (Wanat, 2007; Kuschel, 1989).
 Synonym: supra-annular sclerite.